 And not just any brownies.
 Peanut butter swirl brownies…oh yes.
 If you could pick my two favorite flavors in the world and bring them together, you would have peanut butter and dark chocolate…and these peanut butter swirl brownies would be the result.

-I’m so excited to share this recipe with you as my interpretation of this month’s Better Baking Academy recipe – The Ultimate Brownie.
+I’m so excited to share a peanut butter brownie recipe with you as my interpretation of this month’s Better Baking Academy recipe – The Ultimate Brownie.
 The Better Baking Academy is a totally free, online baking school developed by Bob’s Red Mill and Bake from Scratch Magazine.
 Each month they will release a new recipe focusing on fundamental baking skills, with with step-by-step photos and expert tips.

 When Bob’s and Bake from Scratch reached out to me to play with their new recipe for The Ultimate Brownie, it was a no-brainer.
 I already have a few brownie recipes on here, including a flourless skillet brownie and my favorite fudgy brownies, but seriously, you can never have enough brownie recipes in your life.